ayushhhh13/ayushhhh13/README.md

 ## About Me

-I'm a passionate Full Staack Developer focused on building scalable and efficient web applications.
+I'm a passionate Full Stack Developer focused on building scalable and efficient web applications.
 My expertise spans across frontend technologies, with a particular interest in system design and architecture.

 - 🚀 Currently exploring cloud technologies and distributed systems
 - 💡 Eager to collaborate on innovative Full Stack projects